How to Make a Macrame Plant Hanger

 Have you ever bought a hanging planter that did not fit your pot or felt too flimsy?

-Or maybe you tried following a macramé tutorial but ran out of cord halfway through and gave up in frustration.
+Or you tried following a macrame tutorial but ran out of cord halfway through and gave up in frustration.

-The good news is, making your own macramé plant hanger is much simpler than it seems.
+But did you know that making your own macrame plant hanger is much simpler than it seems?

 When you cut the cords to the right length and follow a few basic knots, you can avoid these problems completely.